processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 With these components on hand, let's take a look how to take advantage of using a special hardware interface (I<sup>2</sup>C) to communicate with MPR121 capactive touch sensor.

-## I<sup>2</sup>C interface on Raspberry Pi
+## Using I<sup>2</sup>C interface in Processing on Raspberry Pi

-Raspberry Pi and similar single board computers support I<sup>2</sup>C interface for communicating with a wide variety of affordable microcontrollers that support I<sup>2</sup>C protocol.
-According to a [Sparkfun tutorial](https://learn.sparkfun.com/tutorials/i2c) on I<sup>2</sup>C:
+Raspberry Pi and similar single board computers support I<sup>2</sup>C interface for communicating with a wide variety of affordable integrated circuits (ICs) and peripherals that support I<sup>2</sup>C protocol.

-> The Inter-integrated Circuit (I<sup>2</sup>C) Protocol is a protocol intended to allow multiple “slave” digital integrated circuits (“chips”) to communicate with one or more “master” chips.
-Like the Serial Peripheral Interface (SPI), it is only intended for short distance communications within a single device.
-Like Asynchronous Serial Interfaces (such as RS-232 or UARTs), it only requires two signal wires to exchange information.
+* Requires only two wires
+* I2C is an interface for one host to talk to different peripherals
+* Multiple devices can share one set of wires
+* It uses the four pins (as you already expain)
+* I2C uses addresses, so that the host can talk to a specific device - for this reason the I2C addresses on a bus need to be unique.
+(Devices typically come with a specific address, such as 90 - hex 0x5a - for the MPR.
+Often times their address can be modified by setting a jumper or similar, so that more than one of the same kind can be used simulateously.)

+{{% message type="focus" title="How many I<sup>2</sup>C devices can I use simultaneously?" %}}
+I<sup>2</sup>C interface supports many I<sup>2</sup>C devices whose SDA, SCL and power pins are connected in parallel.
+Each I<sup>2</sup>C device has a factory-configured internal address that in most cases can be changed via pins on the microcontroller according to its datasheet. **Each device connected to the I<sup>2</sup>C bus should have unique address in order to work with Processing or other software.**
+{{% /message %}}

 How is this interface used in practice?
-Let's say you have a microcontroller that is I<sup>2</sup>C compatible.
+Let's say you have an IC that is I<sup>2</sup>C compatible.
 You'd identify 4 pins necessary to connect it to the Raspberry Pi's I<sup>2</sup>C pins:

 - Positive power (+3.3V)
 - Ground